wu000168/cis5470-f23-proj-codeql/README.md

 make db
 ```

-To run queries, you must have the VS Code CodeQL extension installed.
+To run queries, you must have the VSCode CodeQL extension installed.
-If the databases do not appear in the sidebar, build the databases with the commad above and restart VS Code.
+If the databases do not appear in the sidebar, build the databases with the command above and restart VS Code.

 ![](docs/extension.png)